The Shrouds Release Date, Storyline, and Everything You Need to Know

 The Journey Of Production From A Concept On TV To A Personal Movie

 Getting The Shrouds onto the screen was not a simple journey.
 The idea was initially conceived as a television series for Netflix, and Cronenberg wrote two episodes before the streaming company ended the project.
-This setback ultimately made the story more of a focused, personal feature film.
+This setback ultimately made the story a more focused and personal feature film.

 Production was handled by producers Saïd Ben Saïd and Martin Katz at Prospero Pictures and SBS International, with Steve Solomos as co-producer.
 The creative team behind that distinctive visual style included cinematographer Douglas Koch, art director Jason Clarke, production designer Carol Spier, and costume designer Anne Dixon.